hantsy/jakartaee10-sandbox/docs/rest.md

 Like the CDI Bootstrap API to host a CDI container in Java SE environment, Jakarta REST Bootstrap API provides similar API to serve a Jaxrs application on embedded servers.

-Let's create a simple Java SE application to experience it.
+### Creating Java SE Project

-Follow the steps in the [Jakarta Persistence - Example: Hibernate 6.1](./jpa/hibernate.md) to setup a Java SE project.
+Follow the steps in the [Jakarta Persistence - Example: Hibernate 6.1](./jpa/hibernate.md) to create a simple Java SE project.

-We use sl4j/logback as logging framework, and also Lombok annotations to simplify the source codes.
+We will use sl4j/logback as logging framework, and also use Lombok annotations to simplify the Java codes.

 Add the following dependencies in the project *pom.xml*.